sciZer0/newdiscoveries/a/README.md

 where,<br>
 D  — Summary Distance the object is moving during the given second, (measured in meters: m);

-D1 — Non-Inertial Distance the object is moving during the given second due to the pushing (Work) done by Gravitational Force (Invisible Hand) during the given second, i.e. precisely due to Work of Gravitational Force (Invisible Hand) during the given second, (measured in meters: m);
+D1 — Non-Inertial Distance the object is moving during the given second due to the pushing (real Work) done by Gravitational Force (Invisible Hand) during the given second, i.e. precisely due to real Work of Gravitational Force (Invisible Hand) during the given second, (measured in meters: m);

-D2 — Inertial Distance the object is moving during the given second due to Inertia — i.e. not due to the pushing (Work) done by Gravitational Force (Invisible Hand) during the given second, but due to Inertia, (measured in meters: m).
+D2 — Inertial Distance the object is moving during the given second due to Inertia — i.e. not due to the pushing (real Work) done by Gravitational Force (Invisible Hand) during the given second, but due to Inertia, (measured in meters: m).

 ====

 Here again Isaac Newton comes into play, again with his 1st Law.

-According to Newton’s 1st Law, when an object is moving by inertia, then no Work is being done and no Energy (no resource) is being spent in this process — because when an object is being moved by Inertia it is the same when the object is being at rest.
+According to Newton’s 1st Law, when an object is moving with inertia, then no real Work is being done and no real Energy (no real resource) is being spent in this process — because when an object is moving with Inertia it is the same when the object is being at rest.

-In particular, the wrongness of science lies in misunderstanding the fact that in every “free-falling” there is also the Inertial Motion -- there is the of distance the object is moving with Inertia (i.e. not due to Work of any Force (incl.
-Gravitational Force), but due to Inertia).
+In particular, the wrongness of science lies in misunderstanding the fact that in every “free-falling” there is also the Inertial Motion -- there is the distance the object is moving with Inertia -- i.e. not due to real Work done by any Force, but due to Inertia.

-It all means that when the object is moving the Inertial Distance (D2) during any given second of free-falling, no Work is being done by the Universe and no Energy (no resource) is being spent by the Universe.
+It all means that when the object is moving the Inertial Distance (D2) during any given second of free-falling, no real Work is being done by the Universe and no real Energy (no real resource) is being spent by the Universe.

 =====

 Now, let’s consider, for example, the 1st second of this free-falling — in the table it is the “1st second of fall” line.

 <p align="center">
   <img src="/assets/images/table.png"/>